kjs452/KennysOpenDSKY/README.md

 To compile on linux `gcc` is used.
 The program itself is written in simple C/C++.
 (Does not use any fancy features of C++ beyond `class`).

-To assemble the assmbly code use:
+To assemble the assembly code use:
 ```
 	$ ./assembler.py kennysagc.asm
 ```
-This produced a file caled `kennysagc.h` which is included by `KennysOpenDSKY.cpp`.
+This produces a file caled `kennysagc.h` which is included by `KennysOpenDSKY.cpp`.

 This builds the `dsky` executable:
 ```